fritzo/pomagma/README.md

 ## An Experiment in Extensional Programming.

-Pomagma is a programming environment for developing computational behaviors.
+Pomagma is a extensional programming environment for developing computational behaviors.
 Extensionality is the idea that two programs can be considered equal if their input-output pairs are all equal, in particular ignoring resource usage, run-time complexity, and space.